aguedagg/nanodegree-ud851/popular-movies/README.md

 |  MEETS SPECIFICATIONS |
 |---|
 | App conforms to common standards found in the [Android Nanodegree General Project Guidelines](#http://udacity.github.io/android-nanodegree-guidelines/core.html) (NOTE: For Stage 1 of the Popular Movies App, it is okay if the app does not restore the data using onSaveInstanceState/onRestoreInstanceState) |

-## Setup
-### themoviedb.org API key
-If you don’t already have an account, you will need to create one in order to request an API Key.
-In your request for a key, state that your usage will be for educational/non-commercial use.
-You will also need to provide some personal information to complete the request.
-Once you submit your request, you should receive your key via email shortly after.

 ## Versioning and dependencies